tiianhk/cae-invar/README.md

 A method to load the compressed files as numpy arrays can be found in `complex_auto/utils.py -> load_pyc_bz(filename)`.

 2b.
-In order to **create a self-similarity matrix** for each audio file, run
+In order to also **create a self-similarity matrix** for each audio file, run
 ```
   python convert.py run_keyword filelist_audio.txt config_cqt.ini --self-sim-matrix
 ```